polytronicgr/OpenStreetMapSample-ForWinForms/README.md

 # Open Street Map Sample for WinForms

 ### Description
 OpenStreetMap (OSM) is a collaborative project to create free geographic data for the entire world.
-It can be thought of as a "Free Wiki World Map".
-The latest version of MapSuite now supports this.
+It can be thought of as a "Free Wiki World Map".The latest version of MapSuite now supports this.

 ![Screenshot](https://github.com/ThinkGeo/OpenStreetMapSample-ForWinForms/blob/master/ScreenShot.png)